spaceninja/dnd-adventures/src/adventures/history-channel/deck-6.md

 She says she was stranded on the station when it went into lockdown.
 She'd been ferrying employees between the ground and the station and now she can’t leave.
 She hangs out in the lounge, watching the broadcast, drinking, and grumbling about the lockdown.

-Secretly, the Pilot is a spy for another Corporation, sent to steal information about the portal.
+Secretly, the Pilot is a spy for another corporation, sent to steal information about the time portal.
 She's seen the characters on the broadcast, and thinks they could help her.
 She has a way to blow the locks on her ship and and will fly the characters out if they can acquire the plans for the portal and bring them to her.

 The Pilot uses the stats for a [**Spy**](https://www.dndbeyond.com/monsters/17021-spy).